DavidMcLaughlin208/PixelSorting/README.md

 ### Todo List:

 * Add masking functionality
   * Add GUI panel for mask info
   * Use mask to determine eligible pixels for sorting
   * Use mask as intervals
   * Add ability to draw custom mask in application
-* Add arbitrary rotation angles for sorting (not just horizontal/vertical)
 * Improve UI clarity and usability
  * Add diagnostics and metrics to be shown in app (time taken, current frame for videos)
  * Add ability to apply curves or easing functions to parameter values to change them over the course of a video sorting